Perfect transfer of arbitrary continuous variable states across optical waveguide lattices: One-dimensional waveguide array with mirror symmetry

 We consider a model comprising $N$ identical waveguides arranged in an array and coupled to each other (see Fig. \ref{fig:sch_pst_1D}, with coupling strengths denoted by $J_j$ between adjacent modes $j$ and $j + 1$).
 The coupling constants exhibit mirror symmetry between waveguide modes, i.e. $J_j = J_{N-j}$.
 The Hamiltonian that governs the $N$-mode system is given in Eq. \eqref{eq:H_NN}, with $\mathcal{B} = N$ and $\mathcal{L} = \mathcal{H} = 1$, where we represent $N = 2m$ for even modes and $N = 2m+1$ for odd modes, with $m$ being an integer taking values $1, 2, 3, \cdots$.
 We consider the coupling strength as

 with $j = 0,1,2,...,m-1$ and $J$ being a constant, the value of which determines the optimal evolution time across the waveguide setup that allows for PST.
 We note that the coupling strength is motivated by the treatment given in Ref. \cite{Christandl_PRL_2004}, but with a normalization factor of $\sqrt{N-1}$.
-The additional factor ensures that the couplings do not assume very large values as the number of waveguide modes increases, which, in turn, facilitates their experimental implementation as we will discuss later.
+The additional factor ensures that the couplings do not assume very large values as the number of waveguide modes increases, which, in turn, facilitates their experimental implementation, as we will discuss later.
+Note that the SU$(2)$ symmetry of two-level systems in the Schrodinger picture with the Heisenberg dynamics of the creation and annihilation operators implies that the discrete variable model~\cite{Christandl_PRL_2004} can be adapted to explain PST in CV systems~\cite{PhysRevA.103.0437, PhysRevA.105.053710}.
+Our discussion serves as an explicit derivation to show that this is indeed the case.
+Moreover, we demonstrate that the successful implementation of PST requires the application of local phase gates to the output modes.
+These phase corrections are independent of the specific input states being transferred and depend solely on the total number of modes in the waveguide array.
+Additionally, we provide the precise values of the local phases necessary to complete the PST process.

 Let us take an arbitrary $\mathcal{P}$-mode state as the input, with $\mathcal{P} \leq \lceil N/2 \rceil$, where $\lceil N/2 \rceil$ is the smallest integer greater than or equal to $N/2$.
+Here, we consider the expression of any $\mathcal{P}$-mode state in the Fock basis, and not merely a Fock state.
 The final state of the system, upon evolution, is characterized by Eq. \eqref{eq:Heisenberg_psi}.
-Since the our waveguide lattice satisfies mirror symmetry about its center, it can support PST from any mode $j$ to the mode $N-j+1$.
+Since our waveguide lattice satisfies mirror symmetry about its center, it can support PST from any mode $j$ to the mode $N-j+1$.
 To see this, let us consider the expression for $\mathcal{A}_{j,N-j+1}$ which turns out to be